The Missing Cross to Purity

 in everlasting power of God have you your unity, fellowship, and dominion.

-And so friends, all sufferings of Friends, of what sort so ever,
+And so friends, all sufferings of Friends, of whatever sort,

 for conscience sake to Christ,